 And the last stop of our tour was the olive oil press (point of interest #4 on the map).

 We can see the basalt crushing-basin, which was used in olive oil production.

 During the Roman and Byzantine Periods, the Jewish villages were located in the central area of the Golan, which has rocky basalt-based soil that is difficult to cultivate.
 Olives were one of the few crops suitable for this region.
 Many oil presses have been discovered in the central Golan.

 Some of the olive oil produced in these presses was consumed locally, and some were sent in caravans of camels and donkeys to the nearby Bashan and Horan regions.

 And that was the end of our tour.
 It lasted for about an hour, and we enjoyed it a lot.
-Our guide was friendly, knowledgeable, and told many interesting things.
+Our guide was friendly and knowledgeable and told us many interesting things.

-If you are visiting the Golan heights or Sea of Galilee then consider visiting Ein Keshatot (Umm el Kanatir).
-We enjoyed our visit, and if you can join a tour, then I would recommend doing so.
-Additionally, if you love digging and sifting, then check if there is an archaeological experience in the near future.
+If you visit the Golan Heights or the Sea of Galilee, consider visiting Ein Keshatot (Umm el Kanatir).
+We enjoyed our visit, and if you can join a tour, I recommend doing so.
+Additionally, if you love digging and sifting, check if there is an archaeological experience soon.

 Have you ever been to Ein Keshatot?
 Tell us about your experience in the comments below.

 That’s all for today, and I’ll see you in future travels!